dylan-lang/opendylan/documentation/duim-reference/source/sheets.rst

 - The essential component of a sheet is its region; the area of the screen that the sheet occupies.
-- In practice sheets always also have a transform that maps the coordinate system of the sheet’s region to the coordinate system of its parent, because in practice all sheets maintain a pointer to a parent sheet.
+- In practice sheets always also have a transform that maps the coordinate system of the sheet's region to the coordinate system of its parent, because in practice all sheets maintain a pointer to a parent sheet.
-- Sheets can be output-only (labels, for example), input-output (most gadgets are like this) or even, in principle, input-only (for instance, you may need to provide some kind of simple drag’n’drop target).
+- Sheets can be output-only (labels, for example), input-output (most gadgets are like this) or even, in principle, input-only (for instance, you may need to provide some kind of simple drag'n'drop target).

 Most of the sheet classes that you need to use on a day to day basis are